DinoChiesa/ApigeeEdge-BlueGreen-1/README.md

   W(option)/sum(Weights) .
 So for the above example, the weight for target1 is 10/(10+65+37) = 0.089 .

-The proxy caches the list of tuples for 10 seconds.
-This means the routing behavior will change based on new settings, only every ten seconds.
+The proxy caches the list of tuples via the KVM GET.
+This means the routing behavior will change based on updated settings in the KVM, only after the cache expires.

-Why?
-Well think about it: you have hundreds or thousands of requests flowing through the system in any one second.
-Obviously you do not need to retrieve the weights of the targets, for each request.
-So the proxy uses a cache.
+This is for better performance  when you have hundreds or thousands of requests flowing through the system in any one second.

 Of course you can adjust the cache lifetime (TTL) number.
 The question is, how often will your administrators change the settings, and how quickly do the admins need those changes to be reflected in the actual routing behavior?

 Decreasing the TTL of the cache means the proxy will read the list more often, and will change its routing behavior more quickly in response to administrator changes in the